redhog/pieshell/README.md

     git.diff("-U")

-In addition to these two generic syntaxes, the function call syntax also supports named parameters, which are converted into "--name=value" pairs.
-Note that the order can not be guaranteed as named parameters are sent around as dictionaries inside python:
+In addition to these two generic syntaxes, there are two more specialized syntaxes for options:

+The function call syntax also supports named parameters, which are converted into "--name=value" pairs.
+Note that the order can not be guaranteed as named parameters are sent around as dictionaries inside
+python:

     git.diff(unified=4)

+Short options, like `-U` above do not actually need quotes, and can be specified inside or outside the function call syntax:

+    git.diff(-U, -w)
+    git.diff-U-w

+Notes for programs with wierd parameter syntax, like `find`: `find` does not use the standard double minus (`--`) before long options, and takes the option value as a separate argument, rather than separating the name and value with `=` like most programs.
+The above special syntax for short options actually cover this use case too:

+    find(".", -name, "*.py")

 ## Redirects